Septic System Assistance

 - Homeowners must use a contractor that is on the Department of Environmental Quality’s (DEQ’s) approved Oregon Septic Smart Inspector list for septic system repairs and/ or inspections.
 Go to the following list to find DEQ approved contractors:

 - For repairs, check with Clackamas County WES to see if you will need a permit to conduct the repair work.

-- Inspection and/or repair work has to have been completed within the last 6 months to qualify.
+- Pumping, inspection and/or repair work has to have been completed within the last 6 months to qualify.

-- For Cost Share Program provide the CRWP with a receipt and documentation of the work completed for reimbursement.
+- For the Cost Share Program provide the CRWP with a receipt/invoice and documentation of the work completed for reimbursement.

 Water Resource Manager

 14275 S. Clackamas River Rd.